Mental Health Commission

 Lived Experience Inclusion Plan

-The Mental Health Commission (Commission) is proud to be developing our Lived Experience Inclusion Plan (LEIP), a key initiative of the Joint Leadership Group (JLG) and an important component of system-wide transformation.
-Together with JLG member agencies, including the Department of Health and Health Service Providers, this work reflects a shared commitment to organisational culture change for these agencies.
+The Mental Health Commission (Commission) has released its Lived Experience Inclusion Plan (LEIP), a key initiative of the Joint Leadership Group (JLG) and an important component of system-wide transformation.

 Find out more about the JLG Statement of Commitment